How do I know if I am the victim of unlawful employment discrimination?

 If you are dissatisfied with conditions at work and your efforts to get your employer to take you seriously should fail, the next step would be either to hire an experienced employment attorney to help you to investigate your claim or to file a charge of discrimination with either the Equal Employment Opportunity Commission (EEOC), the Ohio Civil Rights Commission (OCRC), or both.
 Before going straight to the EEOC or OCRC, there are at least three considerations you should give to your circumstances.

 You should know neither the EEOC nor the OCRC would represent you the same way a private lawyer would.
 These agencies represent the government, not the individual claimant.
-So, while each agency is equipped to investigate your claim and determine whether there is “probable cause” for believing that you in fact were victimized by an act of employment discrimination, there is no assurance the agency ultimately will take on your case.
-The number of people who file charges on a weekly basis overwhelms these agencies.
-Their resources are stretched to the limits of their budgets as they deal not only with employment discrimination cases, but also other forms of discrimination, such as housing and public accommodation discrimination.
+So, while each agency is equipped to investigate your claim and determine whether there is “probable cause” for believing that you were victimized by an act of employment discrimination, there is no assurance the agency ultimately will take on your case.
+The number of people who file charges weekly overwhelms these agencies.
+Their resources are stretched to the limits of their budgets as they deal not only with employment discrimination cases but also other forms of discrimination, such as housing and public accommodation discrimination.

 As a result, while they are obligated by law to accept every charge of discrimination that is presented to them, the EEOC and OCRC try to sift through the cases and tackle only the ones: presenting the most outrageous acts of wrongdoing, offering the best chance for making an example of an employer, giving the agency a chance to test an area of the law not yet fully developed through legislative, regulatory, or judicial action, letting the agency follow up with an employer already under closer scrutiny because it is operating under a consent decree, or some other order requiring it to refrain from illegal discrimination based on prior instances of unlawful conduct.